tusharraskar/MCQ-Creator/README.md

 # MCQ Creator using Large Language Models (LLM)

-A Jupyter notebook-based pipeline that uses advanced language models like OpenAI's GPT models to generate Multiple Choice Questions (MCQs) from a given text input.
+A Jupyter notebook-based pipeline that uses advanced language models like OpenAI's GPT models to generate Multiple Choice Questions (MCQs) from a given PDF input.

 ## Problem Statement